 There’s more options to eat and drink on the beach, but we stayed in the town generally for to avoid the hustle.

 WHERE TO STAY IN SAYULITA

-We stayed in a few different spots & I did a lot of research before we arrived.
-Trust me, these are the best:
+We stayed in a few different spots, and I did a lot of research before we arrived to the West Coast of Mexico.
+Trust me, these are the best hotels in Sayulita:

 - Casa Mimas – massive vibes with this colourful hilltop abode.
 A five minute uphill walk from town but one that gives you instant relaxation when you enter the home, with a cooling sea breeze and amazing views to the ocean.
 The outdoor/indoor living space with kitchen and hammock (my most used space) is the highlight here.

 - Casa Saturno – if you have a group staying together, then I’d suggest the villa next door.
 It shares the same owner and same colourful walls, but with several bedrooms and an even more impressive living space.
 I loved the bridge and being right up among the jungle!